umbraco/UmbracoDocs/Umbraco-Cloud/Deployment/Deploying-Deletions/index.md

 You might wonder why the Document Type that you've just deleted, is still there.
 The reason is, that we only delete the associated UDA file, and not the database entry that references the Document Type.

 In order to completely delete the Document Type from your project, you need to delete it from the Live environment as well.
-This will delete the reference to the Document Type in the Live database, and you will be completely rid of it.
+This will delete the reference to the Document Type in the Live database, and you will be rid of it completely.

 ## Which deletions are deployed?

 Every **file** that's deleted, will also be deleted on the next environment when you deploy.
 However, there are some differences depending on what you have deleted.

-Here's an overview of what exactly is deleted on the next environment.
+Here's an overview of what happens when you deploy various deletions to the next environment.

 ### Deleting Schema (Document Types, Datatypes etc.)

 Deleted:
-* The associated UDA file is deleted
+* The associated `.UDA` file

 Not deleted:
 * The entry in the database